Generative AI

 Yes, most open-source models support fine-tuning with techniques like LoRA, requiring minimal resources.
 This enables domain-specific optimization for healthcare, legal, finance, and other specialized applications.

-Multimodal models process multiple input types, text, images, audio, video—within a single architecture.
+Multimodal models process multiple input types, text, images, audio, and video, within a single architecture.
 They enable applications like visual question answering, document analysis, and GUI automation.

 Local deployment keeps all data within your infrastructure with no external API calls.
 This ensures complete control over sensitive information and compliance with data protection regulations.